 More than two dozen health, media and advocacy groups are asking the Federal Trade Commission to prevent Facebook from requiring teens to represent that their parents have consented to the social networking company's terms of service.

-“The FTC, which has acknowledged that teens require special privacy safeguards, must act now to limit the ways in which Facebook collects data and
+“The FTC, which has acknowledged that teens require special privacy safeguards, must act now to limit the ways in which Facebook

-engages in targeted marketing directed at adolescents,” the organizations say in a letter to the FTC.
+collects data and engages in targeted marketing directed at adolescents,” the organizations say in a letter to the FTC.

 “It should prevent Facebook from imposing unfair terms on teens and their parents that place them in a position of having to say they secured informed, affirmative consent from a parent or guardian.”
 Signatories include the American Academy of Child and Adolescent Psychiatry, Berkeley Media Studies Group, Center for Digital Democracy, Consumers Union and Public Citizen.

-Facebook recently settled a class-action lawsuit about sponsored stories ads by
+Facebook recently settled a class-action lawsuit about sponsored

-that their parents agreed to the terms of service -- including the use of their children's names and photos in sponsored stories ads.
+minors to represent that their parents agreed to the terms of service -- including the use of their children's names and photos in sponsored stories ads.

 (Those weren't the only settlement terms.
 Facebook also said it would give users more control over their appearance in sponsored stories, and would pay $15 each to around 600,000 people who objected to their appearance in prior sponsored-stories ads.)